Hartpury Church of England Primary School, Over Old Road, Hartpury, Gloucestershire, GL19 3BJ

 • Opportunities to volunteer – We welcome the help of parents to support with reading, art and design projects and also when embarking on educational visits.

 • The school also has an open door policy and parents are always welcome to come in and meet with class teachers to discuss issues related to their child.
-The teachers also provide email contact for those parents who find it more difficult to chat during school hours.
+Parents communicate directly with teachers via ClassDojo.